 Un-Lock Advanced Muscle Formula can assist with your horse’s health and recovery from a cold-weather workout.
-This formula contains muscle-supporting amino acids and vitamins that can help to buffer lactic acid, prevent tying up, and speed recovery.
+This formula contains muscle-supporting amino acids and vitamins that can help to buffer lactic acid, and speed recovery.
 Un-Lock helps to reduce cramping and, because it contains electrolytes, it can also help to encourage your horse to drink and stay hydrated.
 In addition to the methods described above, adding Un-Lock to your horse’s diet can support an easier, faster and more complete recovery from a cold-weather workout.

 And, thanks to BRL Equine Nutrition’s 90-day money-back guarantee, you can try Un-Lock risk-free.
 Order today and see how Un-Lock can help your horse.